Simonton, Texas: Post-Civil War Reconstruction

 The plantation was broken up and sold after the war.
 Tracts of land were sold to incoming settlers.
-The Simonton's actively resisted the post-Civil War Reconstruction efforts.
+The Simontons actively resisted the post-Civil War Reconstruction efforts.
 During the Fort Bend Jaybird-Woodpecker political battles during post-Civil War Reconstruction, the Simonton brothers joined the Jaybirds, a faction within the Democratic Party, who wanted to oust the Woodpeckers, primarily blacks and their white allies, from the county administration.
 In October 1888 in nearby Pittsville, Theophilus Simonton Jr. was arrested by the county sheriff for fatally shooting a local black leader, Lamar Johnson, and injuring his half-brother, Taylor Randonan.
-This incident gained regional and national attention on the deep racial divisions of the Jaybird-Woodpecker War raging throughout Fort Bend County.
+This incident gained regional and national attention for the deep racial divisions of the Jaybird-Woodpecker War raging throughout Fort Bend County.

 End of the Pioneer Era

 The Simonton family's position and presence gradually dwindled after the deaths of the pioneer brothers and the influx of European immigrants who passed through Galveston during the late 19th and early 20th Century.Theophilus Simonton died by February 2, 1867, the date on which his will was probated.
 Although he had lost his slaves by the time of his death, his estate was valued at $1,311,010, a considerable sum by the standards of Reconstruction Texas.
 James died before June 2, 1892, when his will was probated.
 His estate was valued at $9,014 at that time.Their deaths accompanied by the industrial revolution that was sweeping the United States drastically altered the economic means, and thus the social and political roles, in Simonton as well as throughout Fort Bend Country.

 According to oral history documentation, the Ku Klux Klan was present in Simonton from the early 20th Century, as they were in many Texas small towns, and were especially active due to the influx of foreign-born immigrants, who moved to Simonton to work as farm and ranch help for the local cattle ranches and pecan groves.